JuanFMontesinos/Acappella-YNet/README.md

 etcetera...
 This wrapper can be found at `VnBSS`>`models`>`y_net.py`>`YNet`.
 To get rid of this you can simply inherit the class, take minimum layers and keep the `core_forward` method, which is the inference step without the miscelanea.

+## Downloading the datasets
+To download the Acappella Dataset run the script at `preproc`>`preprocess.py`
+To download the demos used in the website run `preproc`>`demo_preprocessor.py`
+Audioset can be downloaded via webapp, `streamlit run audioset.py`

 ## FAQs
 1. *How to change the optimizer's hyperparameters?*